Ivan-Quin/homelab-k8s-cluster/README.md

 # Homelab Kubernetes Cluster

-A self-managed Kubernetes cluster built from repurposed PCs/laptops, set up with `kubeadm` and Flannel — a hands-on project to learn cluster administration from the ground up rather than relying on a managed service.
+A self-managed Kubernetes cluster built from repurposed mini PCs, set up with `kubeadm` and Flannel — a hands-on project to learn cluster administration from the ground up rather than relying on a managed service.

 ## Overview